Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Argument Description Required?
 Additional information

-table_name Valid table name Yes Naming standards
+<table_name> String literal table identifier Yes Naming standards

 * Naming standards

-with comment Optional string literal that describes the table No
+WITH COMMENT Optional string literal that describes the table No

 Additional information